rbannist/AzureDiagnosticsMonitoringAnalytics_Intro301/README.md

 Richard/James to demonstrate as this doesn't work when using the Cloud Shell.

+Commands:
+* PowerShell = `Get-AzureRmVMBootDiagnosticsData -ResourceGroupName "<rgname>" -Name "<vmname>" -Windows -LocalPath "<localdirectory>"`
+* CLI = `az vm boot-diagnostics get-boot-log -g <rgname> -n <vmname>`

 <br>

 ### Step 4 - Enable Guest-OS diagnostics logs

-Firsly, please navigate to your VM in the Azure Portal and enter the 'Diagnostics settings' blade.
+Firsly, navigate to your VM in the Azure Portal and enter the 'Diagnostics settings' blade.

 ![Diagnostics Settings](images/30_DiagnosticsSettingsNavigate.png?raw=true)